belkhadir/Beloved/README.md

-Beloved is ios app allow the user contact with each other for free
+Beloved is ios app allow the user to make new friend .
+Using Firebase as FrontEnd .